Truck racing: Britain

-In Britain, in the last few years the profile of truck racing has increased, and currently over 30 teams regularly compete.
+In Britain, in the last few years, the profile of truck racing has increased; there are currently over 30 teams regularly compete.
+Britain’s top truck racing series is The British Truck Racing Championship (BTRC).
 The sporting regulations came under the control of the Fédération Internationale de l'Automobile (FIA) later, to ensure that the vehicles conform to the layout and original style of the truck, whilst defining the safety standards required to race.

 The makes of truck currently represented in truck racing cover most of the common marques over the last 20 years.

 The regulations allow for trucks to compete in two classes, so trucks with less sophisticated engine management systems, suspension, and braking systems can compete effectively.

-The organising body for truck racing in the United Kingdom is the British Truck Racing Association founded in 1984.
+The organising body for truck racing in the United Kingdom is The British Truck Racing Association founded in 1984.
 The British Championships and race events are organised by the British Automobile Racing Club.

 South America

 Brazil

-In Brazil, the Fórmula Truck had been held between 1996 and 2017 when the series was folded in May 2017 (after only 3 races that year).
+In Brazil, the Fórmula Truck had been held between 1996 and 2017, folding in May 2017 (after only 3 races that year).
 It featured several factory teams.
-Starting in 2017, it was created the Copa Truck replacing the former Formula Truck, almost every driver and factory teams of the former series entered in Copa Truck.
+Starting in 2017, the Copa Truck was created, replacing the former Formula Truck.
+Almost every driver and factory teams of the former series entered in Copa Truck.